 This is the IEMA sticker that is placed on all radon mitigation systems.
 The number is like a license plate for a car but is a license plate for your radon mitigation system.

-For an additional charge we can leave a continuous radon monitor to perform radon diagnostic testing to determine if the system is working properly.
-This is an exclusive procedure only offered by Elliott and Associates and is offered at an additional charge.
+For an additional charge, we can leave a continuous radon monitor to perform radon diagnostic testing to determine if the system is working properly.
+This is an exclusive procedure only offered by Elliott and Associates.

 Prior to installation of the sump lid cover, a visual inspection is performed of the general conditions of the sump pump system.
 This photo shows that a component of the pump is too close to the side wall of the pit, potentially preventing the system from operating.
 We notify the homeowner of the condition so that it can be repaired before we seal the pit.